Eta Ophiuchi

+The components of this system are designated Eta Ophiuchi A (also called Sabik /'seibIk/), and Eta Ophiuchi B.

 Nomenclature

 η Ophiuchi (Latinised to Eta Ophiuchi) is the system's Bayer designation.
 WDS J17104-1544AB is its designation in the Washington Double Star Catalog.
 The designations of the two components as WDS J17104-1544 A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).